 MDS Section Q and the Local Contact Agency

-Ask the resident or their legal representative if applicable for consent to make a referral to LTCOP.
-Fill out the referral form and fax it to LTCOP at (207)621-0509.
-If you do not have the referral form please contact LTCOP at (800)499-0229 or click here to download.
+Ask the resident or their legal representative if applicable for consent to make a referral to the Ombudsman Program.
+Fill out the referral form and fax it to the Ombudsman Program at (207) 621-0509.